swiss-seismological-service/scrtdd/README.md

 ### 8.1 LOCSAT

-In the `scrtdd` configuration it is possible to select any travel time table installed in SeisComP; this means the default SeisComP travel time tables and any other tablse installed by the user.
-Although this is a general SeisComP topic and we suggest to refer to the official SeisComP documentation, here is a quick recipe for generating your own travel time table from a custom velocity model.
+In the `scrtdd` configuration it is possible to select any travel time table installed in SeisComP; this means the default SeisComP travel time tables and any other tables installed by the user.
+Although, this is a general SeisComP topic and we suggest to refer to the official SeisComP documentation, here is a quick recipe for generating your own travel time table from a custom velocity model.

 SeisComP supports `LOCSAT` and `libtau` travel time table formats (1D velocity model).
 It is possible to generate a custom travel time table in `LOCSAT` format using the [TauP toolkit](https://www.seis.sc.edu/taup).

-First step is to have a velity model in one of the formats supported by `TauP`.
-To do so just make a copy of the SeisComP iasp91 or ak135 velocity models:
+First step is to have a velocity model in one of the formats supported by `TauP`.
+To do so, just make a copy of the SeisComP iasp91 or ak135 velocity models:

 ```
 cp seiscomp_installation/share/ttt/iasp91.tvel mymodel.tvel